 attempt in a major nine ball tournament.
 Roberts went on to defeat a perplexed Buddy

-Hall, who just shook his head at Louie's crowd-pleasing antics and incredible
+Hall, who just shook his head at Louie's crowd-riling antics and incredible

 shotmaking.
 I believe it had been a longtime dream of

 Louie's to beat Buddy Hall, who was the world's best nine-ball player at the time.

 What Louie accomplished that day, and how he accomplished it, was magical, and

 I'll never forget how he had the crowd eating out of the palm of his hand until